ada-ros/tutorial-aeic21/README.md

     - Downloadable from https://ubuntu.com/download/desktop
 - ROS2 version Foxy.
     - Instructions at https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html
-    - Install package `ros-foxy-desktop`
+    - Install package `ros-foxy-desktop` and `python3-colcon-ros`
 - GNAT from the Ubuntu distribution (package gnat, gnatls -v output is version 9.3)
-- GNATStudio from GNAT Community Edition 2020
+- GNATStudio from GNAT Community Edition 2021
     - The package `gnat-gps` from Ubuntu might work too, but this is untested.
 - Webots simulator from the ROS2 Ubuntu packages.
     - Install package `ros-foxy-webots-ros2`